CAROL ISAAC MACKUSICK, PhD, RN, CNE

 Carol Isaac MacKusick is a doctoral (PhD) alumna of Georgia State University, and received her Master's of Science in Nursing from Georgia College and State University in 1998.
 Her original nursing degree was from Clayton State University in 1992.
 Carol joined the School of Nursing faculty in August, 2012.

 Carol has been active in governmental affairs related to care of the client with kidney disease, and was appointed by the Georgia Governor to be on the end-state renal disease guidance panel.
-More recently, she has been active in studying NCLEX licensure trends and providing guidance to newly graduated RNs on successfully completion of NCLEX-RN.
+In July of 2017, Carol was appointed to the Regional Council on Aging for the state of North Carolina.
+In addition, she has been active in studying NCLEX licensure trends and providing guidance to newly graduated RNs on successfully completion of NCLEX-RN.